DMASUN Indoor Cycling Bike Review – It is A Great Buy

 Th DMASUN indoor cycle also features a 40 lbs (18 kg) flywheel, which is fairly standard for indoor bikes in this price class.
 The flywheel allows forward and backward pedaling at the same resistance.
 The flywheel has a brake guard for safety.

-The DMASUN has a manually-adjusted friction resistance system.
+The DMASUN has a manually-adjusted magnetic resistance system.
 The resistance is adjusted by means of a tension knob.
-Turning the knob clockwise increases the amount of drag (i.e. friction) applied by a wool felt brake pad to the flywheel, which results in needing to apply more force to the pedals to maintain a given speed.
+Turning the knob clockwise increases the amount of drag applied by a set of magnets to the flywheel, which results in needing to apply more force to the pedals to maintain a given speed.

 Handlebars and Seat: